betr-io/terraform-provider-mssql/docs/resources/database_permissions.md

 1. Using Azure AD authentication, you must set the following environment variables: `MSSQL_TENANT_ID`, `MSSQL_CLIENT_ID` and `MSSQL_CLIENT_SECRET`.
 2. Using SQL authentication, you must set the following environment variables: `MSSQL_USERNAME` and `MSSQL_PASSWORD`.

-After that you can import the MSSQL Database permissions using the server URL and `principal ID of the user`, e.g.
+After that you can import the SQL Server database permission using the server URL and `user name`, e.g.

 ```shell
 terraform import mssql_database_permissions.example 'mssql://example-sql-server.database.windows.net/master/username/permissions'